Byzaneo/sms/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Things you need to build and run this service:
 - Java 10+
 - Maven 3.5+